qrvey/partner-portal/docs/get-started/prerequisites-for-installation.md

 ## AWS Account Settings
 Before deploying Qrvey Platform, please check the following in your AWS account to make sure the following are available:

-* A Default VPC with a public subnet for each availability zone of that region
+* We recommend for our default trial configuration to use the Default VPC with a public subnet for each availability zone of that region.
+If you require the use of a non-default VPC or other private subnet configurations, let us know and we can help you with this configuration.
-* 3 Elastic IP addresses (default limit in AWS is 5)
-* Deployment creates about 6 t2.micro EC2 instances.
+* Deployment creates about 2 t2.micro EC2 instances.
 The default service quota limit for AWS accounts is 20 but in some cases, it might be 5.
 * Ensure there are at least 24 S3 buckets available.
 (AWS sets a default limit of 100, you may need to increase the limit in your account.)

 ## AWS Role Access